Vishesht27/Nano-Llama/README.md

 >  ⚠️ Note: This model was trained with limited data and parameters due to resource constraints.
 You are encouraged to experiment by increasing the number of parameters, training samples, or dataset size to improve performance.
 ---

+> 🙏 Acknowledgement: This project is inspired by [MiniLLaMA](https://github.com/akanyaani/miniLLAMA) by [Abhay Kumar](https://www.linkedin.com/in/akanyaani/).

 ## 🚀 Quickstart: Use the Model from Hugging Face